pappasam/config/linux_mint_config_notes.md

 Turn off all effects other than "Overlay scroll bars"

-## Workspaces

-Within settings, check on "Allow cycling through workspaces" and "Display Expo as a grid".

 ## Keyboard

 The following keyboard shortcuts and mappings make it easier